wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

 let wasi = new WASI({
   // Arguments passed to the Wasm Module
-  // The first argument is usually the filepath to the "executable wasi module"
+  // The first argument is usually the filepath to the executable wasi module
   // we want to run.
   args: [wasmFilePath, echoStr],